mCornish/file-metadata/README.md

-# Image Search Microservice
+# File Size Retriever
-A Google image search Express microservice.
-Available at [mcsearch.herokuapp.com](http://mcsearch.herokuapp.com).
+Express microservice that allows you to upload a file to receive back the file's size.
+Available at [mc-filesize.herokuapp.com](https://mc-filesize.herokuapp.com/).